katerinasavidaki/TaskFlow/README.md

 ---
-The project is currently under development and the code is not yet available.
+The project is currently under development.
 It is based on the final project of the Coding Factory Bootcamp.